Tuesday, 23 February 2021

 One Saturday evening I was just back in the Ironbound from my weekly jaunt to Manhattan.
 I got off the bus near Penn Station, walked up Ferry Street to Wilson Avenue.
 When I got near Dentinho's flat I decided to knock on his door and the three of them were in.
 They wanted to know what sort of records I had bought and I showed them Donovan's 'For little ones' and the 'West Side Story' sound-track album.
 They played 'Tonight' from 'West Side Story' and started laughing when they heard its operatic nature.
 They thought I was 'old fashioned' and I didn't like it.
 They made fun of me but in some light way so I didn't mind it.
 On my way out, the tall fellow who I will call G. offered me a lift home (I lived 4 blocks away) on his Mustang.
 He probably wanted to show off his prided possession.
 I felt attracted to him but I didn't let on.

 I think Dentinho was bored with himself and was looking for some thrill.
 Sunday afternoon was the worst possible time for migrants far away from their families and countries, for they ran out of things to do to entertain themselves.
-On Saturdays they could go out and play football - those who were sports inclined - go out to a Spanish dance or drink at some go-go bar.
+On Saturdays they could go out and play football - those who were sports inclined; go out to a Spanish dance or drink at some go-go bar.
 But Sundays were empty with nothing to do.
-That was the time they started longing to be back home in Brazil.
+That was the time most started longing to be back home in Brazil.

 What happened next was really sad.
 Dentinho, not content on having driven through Pulaski Skyway once, went back there for no reason at all and was stopped by a Police car for having exceeded the speed limit.
 The policemen wanted to see his documents and escorted him to his flat where Alfredo and G. were spending the Sunday afternoon.
 Soon the policemen realized the three guys were illegal immigrants.
 They were detained right there and sent to some detention place in Manhattan.
 After a week or two they were finally deported (or expelled) from the USA.

 It took us some time to find out what had really happened to Dentinho and his room-mates.
 All gossip started at Tia Eugênia's news agency at 112 Ferry Street.
 We were told they had been taken prisoners and were waiting to be repatriated to Brazil.
 I was really sad for I really liked Luis aka Dentinho.
 At the same time I was alarmed to realize how dangerous the whole thing was; I had been with him just a few minutes before he 'fell'.
-One thing I was sure: Dentinho would not feel lonely and depressed on Christmas 1971 for he would be back in Franco da Rocha amongst with his family.
+One thing I was sure: Dentinho would not feel lonely and depressed on Christmas 1971 for he would be back in Franco da Rocha amongst his family.

 Dentinho (Luis), Alfredo and G. used to live on the 1st floor of one of these houses opposite Wilson Avenue School.